 Consult this thorough list of edible flowers for more options.

-Pick some flowers from the garden, and make these pretty decoration now for your next batch of baked goodies!Print
+Pick some pretty plants from the garden, and make these decorations now for your next batch of baked goodies!Print

 Tired of decorating with sprinkles?
 Try something new for spring and summer with these dainty and elegant edible sugared flowers.